hari431996/joint_view_action_detection/README.md

 # Joint view action detection in indoor scenarios
 The goal of the project is combine footage of same scenario taken by two different cameras placed in 2 diffrerent places and then perform action recognition.
-This repositry includes various experiments that were perormed inconjunction with joint view.
+This repositry includes various experiments that were performed inconjunction with joint view.

 <img src="/gifs/Sit_down_v1.gif" width="300" height="200"/> <img src="/gifs/Sit_down_v2.gif" width="300" height="200"/>